k1151msarandega/SimQuantum-AMD-Developer-Hackathon/WISER26/docs/LEARNING_OBJECTIVES.md

    statistics, and distinguish a gradual, legitimate change (slow gate drift) from a sudden discrete event (a jump) using the same detector.
-7. **Connect an electrostatic energy model to spatial intuition**: read a 3D confinement-potential surface and explain, qualitatively, when an electron is more likely to be trapped -- while correctly stating what that visualization is (a pedagogical interpolation) and is not (a full Poisson-equation solve).
+7. **Connect an electrostatic energy model to spatial intuition**: read a 3D confinement-potential surface -- QArray's own free_energy(n, Vg) output, evaluated over a voltage grid, not a schematic interpolation -- and explain, qualitatively, when a charge configuration is more likely to be stable there, while correctly stating what that visualization is (the real output of the constant-capacitance approximation) and is not (a full Poisson-equation solve, or a calibrated model of any specific fabricated device).
 8. **Critically evaluate a simulation's own assumptions and limitations** -- modeled directly on this codebase's own practice of documenting design tradeoffs and open TODOs rather than hiding them.